Briickly/Briickly/client/README.md

+#### Connect to DB
+npm i mongoose
+npm i dotenv

+add MONGO url in .env
+add .env to .gitignore

+#### Create routes

+> Use Insomnia or postman to check auth route (It is needed bcz as such rn we dont have any ofrm etc. in frontend to send data)

+npm i bcryptjs

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.